aditya0yadav/gsoc-proposal/README.md

 ### OVERVIEW

-This proposal outlines a comprehensive approach to integrate Vector Databases and Feature Stores with Apache Beam through the following key components:
+This proposal outlines a comprehensive approach to integrate Vector Databases and Feature Stores with Apache Beam through two main components:

-#### Core Components:

 1. **Vector DB Integration**
    - Abstract interfaces for Vector DB operations